nus-cs2103-AY2223S1/tp/docs/team/chao890.md

 #### Contributions to the team-based tasks
 * Helped to create and distribute issues
-* Contributed to manual testing of application to find for bugs
+* Contributed to manual testing of application to find bugs
 * Oversaw documentation work

 #### Reviewing Contributions